The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Construction of quaternionic holomorphic curves.

 In this situation we can use \cite[Lemma 1]{McI01} to deduce that there is an injective homomorphism of $K_\R$ into $\P GL(n+1,\H)$ which allows us to write $f(z+\lambda) = f(z)h(\lambda)$ for all $\lambda\in\Lambda$.
 Now since $f$ is linearly full we can, after possibly a congruence, find homogeneous coordinates for $f(z)$ so that these are all non-zero at some $z$, hence $h$ must be the identity, whence $\ell^\fq$ is $\Lambda$-periodic. \end{proof} \begin{rem} I was unable to find a way to remove the assumption that $\ell$ be $\Lambda$-periodic: it amounts to the difference between knowing that the Dirac potential has $\Lambda$-monodromy \eqref{eq:monodromy} (which follows from the periodicity of $f$) and knowing that the full QKP operator $L_W$ has $\Lambda$-monodromy (i.e., $[L_W]$ is $\Lambda$-periodic).
-The former implies the latter if one knows \emph{a priori} that the QKP Baker function has property (c) of theorem \eqref{thm:spectrum}.
+The former implies the latter if one knows \emph{a priori} that the QKP Baker function has property (c) of Theorem \eqref{thm:spectrum}.
 We will see later in the article that under the assumption that $\ell$ is $\Lambda$-periodic we do get agreement of the two Baker functions. \end{rem} \begin{rem} In the case where $X$ has genus $0$ or $1$ the map $\ell:\C\to\Jac(X)$ is not injective, so the periodicity condition on $\ell$ does not uniquely determine a lattice $\Lambda\subset\C$.
 But the arithmetic genus of $X_\fq$ is at least $2n+1\geq 3$ hence $\ell_\fq$ is always injective, therefore it uniquely determines the lattice $\Lambda$ when such a lattice exists. \end{rem} Finally, let us note a condition under which the conformal torus in $\HP^1$ can be immersed in $\R^3$, at least in the case where $X$ is a smooth curve.
-Recall from the discussion at the end of \S\ref{subsec:Dirac} that $f:M\to S^4$ lies in some $\R^3$ if and only if $\hat E$ is a spin bundle, hence if and only if $\caS$ is a spin bundle. \begin{prop} When $X$ is a smooth curve the bundle $\caS$ above is a spin bundle if the divisor $P-\rho P$ has order two (in which case $X$ is hyperelliptic). \end{prop} \begin{proof} One knows (e.g., from \cite{Ser}) that pulling back line bundles along the Abel map gives an isomorphism between $\Jac(X)$ and its dual $\Jac(X)^*$ (the moduli space of flat line bundles on $\Jac(X)$).
+Recall from the discussion at the end of \S\ref{subsec:Dirac} that $f:M\to S^4$ lies in some $\R^3$ if and only if $\hat E$ is a spin bundle, hence if and only if $\caS$ is a spin bundle. \begin{prop} When $X$ is a smooth curve the bundle $\caS$ above is a spin bundle if the divisor $P-\rho P$ has order two $($in which case $X$ is hyperelliptic$)$. \end{prop} \begin{proof} One knows (e.g., from \cite{Ser}) that pulling back line bundles along the Abel map gives an isomorphism between $\Jac(X)$ and its dual $\Jac(X)^*$ (the moduli space of flat line bundles on $\Jac(X)$).
 One also knows from \cite[VII]{Ser} that the flat line bundle over $\Jac(X)$ with principal bundle $\Jac(X_\fp)$ is pulled back to $\caO_X(P-\rho P)$.
-Hence $\caS$ is a spin bundle whenever $\caO_X(2P-2\rho P)$ is trivial, i.e., when $P-\rho P$ is a divisor of order two. \end{proof}
+Hence $\caS$ is a spin bundle whenever $\caO_X(2P-2\rho P)$ is trivial, i.e., when $P-\rho P$ is a divisor of order two. \end{proof} It can be shown that this condition obliges the ``even'' flows of the QKP hierarchy to be trivial, in which case we obtain the modified Novikov-Veselov hierarchy, as one expects from \cite{Tai04}.